 Renewable energy sources—including solar-thermal, photovoltaic, wind, wave, hydrogen, biomass, and geothermal energies—are discussed.
 The course outlines current practices as well as limitations—engineering, economic, social, and ecological—of extracting useable energy.
 Topics include practical solutions on both the large scale and the scale of the individual homeowner.

-ENV 2080 Refer to POL 2080 in Political Science Courses for description.
+POL 2080 Refer to Political Science Courses for description.
+Formerly also offered as ENV 2080.

 Culture, Consumption, and the City

-ENV 2165 Refer to SOC 2165 in Sociology Courses for description.
+SOC 2165 Refer to Sociology Courses for description.
+Formerly also offered as ENV 2165.

-ENV 2255 Refer to SOC 2255 in Sociology Courses for description.
+SOC 2255 Refer to Sociology Courses for description.
+Formerly also offered as ENV 2255.

 Art and the Environment